Revision rhinoplasty

 - Before and after pictures from all operations.

-If revision rhinoplasty surgery is right for you, Dr Choroomi will develop a treatment plan based on your needs and desired outcome.
+If revision rhinoplasty surgery is right for you, Dr Choroomi will develop a treatment plan based on your needs.
 Patients will need to wait a full year before Dr Choroomi will consider performing revision rhinoplasty.
 Operating before this time would be a disservice as your tissues have not completely softened and swelling has not full subsided.
 Waiting a full year decreases the possibility of other irregularities being overlooked.
+During all cosmetic consultations all patients will undergo psychological screening and we may refer you to a psychologist.

 How is Revision Rhinoplasty Performed?